Siboney1/librarium/content/docs/08-user-management/4-saml-sso.md

 ## Enable Single-sign on Procedure

 In this example, you'll learn how to integrate Spectro Cloud Palette with Azure Active Directory (Azure AD).
-When you integrate Azure AD SAML Toolkit with Azure AD, you can:
+When you integrate Spectro Cloud Palette with Azure AD, your users can sign in to Palette using their Azure AD credentials.
+After configuration, you will be able to:

 - Control in Azure AD who has access to Spectro Cloud Palette.
 - Enable your users to automatically sign in to Spectro Cloud Palette with their Azure AD accounts.